 The Macular Society is proud to have the following patrons.
-All of our patrons are visually impaired, indicated by the symbol *.

 Gemma Craven has had many starring roles throughout her career, including parts in The Slipper and the Rose, BBC TV drama Pennies from Heaven, and the BBC Radio 4 comedy Clare in the Community.
 Both Gemma and her mother have macular disease.
 Gemma was diagnosed at the age of 60, following a check-up from her optician, who was aware the condition can sometimes be genetic.
 She became a patron in 2012.

 Henry Blofeld OBE*

 Gwyn Dickinson MBE*

 Gwyn is a former chair and trustee of the Society, and became a patron in 2013.
 She was awarded an MBE in 2010 in recognition of her work with visually impaired people.

 Patricia Greene is an English radio. television and film actress.
 She is best known for portraying matriarch Jill Archer in the BBC Radio 4 soap The Archers since 1957, joining as Jill Patterson.
 She has also appeared in Casualty and Doctors both in 2000.